-Working in a coffee shop in Champs-Elysées, having a glass of wine on the banks of the Sena river at night, and flying to Costa Rica the next day to explore the colorful streets of San José before you set up your new remote office under a palm tree by the beach.
+Working in a coffee shop in Champs-Elysées, having a glass of wine on the banks of the Sena river at night.
+And flying to Costa Rica the next day to explore the colorful streets of San José before you set up your new remote office under a palm tree by the beach.
 Sounds impressive, right?
 Fortunately, all of this is possible in a nomadic lifestyle.

-Nomadic Lifestyle Advantages
+Nomadic Lifestyle Meaning

 Can you work from a cozy coffee shop in London?
 Yes.
 From a penthouse in Buenos Aires?
 Yes.
 From a beachside condo in Tulum?
 Yes!

-As a remote worker, you can choose your temporary home base, work schedule, and office setup.
+As a digital nomad, you can choose your temporary home base, work schedule, and office setup.
 There are no limits to where you can be.
 Location independence and flexible working hours sound like the perfect combination for a working scheme, right?
 And they are!

-4. Control Over Your Time
+5. Control Over Your Time

 Bye-bye office!
 No more sitting in your cubicle in the same sterile and uninspiring atmosphere every single day.
 You’ll create your working environment now and your schedule too!